Rawshan008/wp-dashboard-eathim/readme.txt

 == Changelog ==
 = 1.0.1 =
-* Check all Latest Version.
+* Check all Latest Version & Supports.

 = 1.0 =
 * Just New Release.